nmshd/documentation/_docs_integrate/02-connector-create-relationships.md

 ### Respond to Relationship Request

 Once the data has been processed on the business system, it is time to respond to the Relationship request: you can either accept or reject it.
-Both responses can transfer additional data to the requestor, e.g. the created customer id, contract id or suchlike (accept) - or the rejection reason, like an invalid required attribute or an insufficient financial score.
+Both responses can transfer additional data to the requestor, e.g. the created customer id, contract id or suchlike (accept) - or the rejection reason, like an invalid required Attribute or an insufficient financial score.

 If the change is accepted, the connection to the requestor is automatically generated and from this point in time, both parties may communicate over a secure, bi-directional tunnel.